Intralink

-Intralink is an international business development and innovation consultancy specialising in Asia.
+Intralink is an international business development consultancy specialising in Asia.

 Established in 1990, the company helps western businesses expand in China, Japan, South Korea, Taiwan and southeast Asia, Asian corporates to harness global innovation, and governments to grow their exports and attract investment.

-Intralink has its headquarters in Abingdon, near Oxford, UK, and offices in Shanghai, Beijing, Tokyo, Seoul, Taipei, Singapore, Sydney, Boston, Silicon Valley, Los Angeles, London, Paris, Poznan and Tel Aviv.
-Most of its employees, numbering over 130, are multilingual and based in Asia.
+Intralink has its headquarters in Abingdon, near Oxford, UK, and offices in Shanghai, Beijing, Tokyo, Seoul, Taipei, Singapore, Sydney, Boston, Silicon Valley, Los Angeles, London, Paris, Poznan, Berlin and Tel Aviv.
+Most of its employees, numbering more than 130, are multilingual and based in Asia.

 Sectors and clients

 Intralink's core sectors are electronics, medtech and life sciences, automotive, energy, software, telecoms, ecommerce, retail and manufacturing.
 Its clients in these fields span startups, mid-market firms and multinationals and include BT, Nissan, Philips, Hitachi, Bluetooth, Dyson, John Lewis and Hamleys.

-The company also works with governments and economic development agencies to promote exports and attract foreign direct investment, with clients including the Canadian Government, several US states and the UK's Department for International Trade (DIT).
+The company also works with governments and economic development agencies to promote exports and attract foreign direct investment, with clients including the Canadian Government, several US states and the UK's Department for Business & Trade.